 Figure 6: Example structure of the *.csdat file

 The order of columns is arbitrary.
 The program identifies the signals based on the column identifier to be specified in row 1.
 Row 2 and the following contain the measured values.
 The temporal resolution of the *csdat files is defined with 100Hz.
 This frequency is checked by VECTO-CSE during read-in.
-The files containing measurement data as specified in i.) to iv.) must contain continuous data.
-It is not allowed to cut out driving phases e.g. recorded outside the measurement sections.
-Exceptional case is the *.csdat-file for the calibration run, where a single discontinuity is accepted by the program.
+The files containing measurement data as specified in i.) to iv.).
+It is allowed to cut out driving phases e.g. recorded outside the measurement sections.

 The recordings in the *.csdat-file have to start early enough that the meaningful moving averages can be calculated at the point in time when the vehicle enters the measurement section (i.e. >0.5s for the high speed test, >4.5s for the low speed test).